 Now that the release has been copied to the production server(s), we need to do a few things to get it ready to go live:

-1. Extract the tarball to the releases/ directory
+- Extract the tarball to the

-3. Run a few Artisan commands to get the release ready: perform any pending database migrations, refresh the configuration and view caches, etc.
+file. - Run a few Artisan commands to get the release ready: perform any pending database migrations, refresh the configuration and view caches, etc.

-Once the release is ready to go, the last thing we need to do is update the current symlink to point to the new release, then restart the web server.
+symlink to point to the new release, then restart the web server.
 Assuming everything went smoothly, our new release should be up and running with little-to-no downtime!

 Cleaning up after a release